 Communication via Email

 UAF uses email to communicate with students about many important matters.
-Email is often the only way some information is distributed, so it’s important you check your email frequently and read messages sent to you from the university.
-For example, if you are waitlisted for a class, an email will be sent to you when a seat becomes available.
-If you don’t act on the email within a specified time frame, you risk losing that seat to the next student on the waitlist.
+Email is often the only way some information is distributed, so it’s important to check email frequently and read messages sent from the university.
+For example, if a student is waitlisted for a class, an email will be sent when a seat becomes available.
+If action isn't taken on the email within a specified time frame, the student risks losing that seat to the next student on the waitlist.

-Log in to UAOnline and enter or update your preferred email address under the “Personal Information” menu.
+Log in to UAOnline and enter or update the preferred email address under the “Personal Information” menu.

-Log in to your University of Alaska email account and set up a forward to whichever account you prefer.
+Log in to the University of Alaska email account and set up a forward to the preferred account.

-When switching active email accounts, repeat steps 1 and 2 to ensure your preferred email is always up-to-date.
+When switching active email accounts, repeat steps 1 and 2 to ensure the preferred email is always current.